juxor/afaq/markdown/biblio.md

 Bourne, Randolph, **Untimely Papers**, B.W.
 Huebsch, New York, 1919.

 **War and the Intellectuals: Essays by Randolph S. Bourne 1915-1919**, Harper Torchbooks, New York, 1964.

 Bowles, Samuel and Edwards, Richard (Eds.), **Radical Political Economy**, (two volumes), Edward Elgar Publishing Ltd., Aldershot, 1990.

 Bowles, Samuel and Gintis, Hebert, **Schooling in Capitalist America:
-Education Reform and the Contradictions of Economic Life**, Routledge & Kegan Paul, London, 1976\.
+Education Reform and the Contradictions of Economic Life**, Routledge &amp;
+Kegan Paul, London, 1976.

 Braverman, Harry, **Labour and Monopoly Capital: The Degradation of Work in the Twentieth Century**, Monthly Review Press, New York, 1974.